close slide show

 INTO THE BLUE:

-A Father's Flight and
+A Father's Flight and A Daughter's Return

 by Susan Edsall

 Into the Blue possesses that rare quality of being both an epic yet intimate story.
 It’s a father/daughter story set against flying.
 A true story with unforgettable characters and laced with a unique brand of humor.
 A story that’s at once hilariously funny, yet inspirational—deeply moving, yet edgy.
-It’s a story that will have you laughing and crying before all is said and done.

 ...and of the living, none, not one,